fluxcd/website/content/en/flux/integrations/aws.md

 > :warning: Node level authentication may work for other integrations as well,
 > but Flux only has continuous integration tests for the ECR integration in
 > order to support the specific use case described above.

+For node-level authentication to work, the `.spec.provider` field of the Flux resources must be set to `aws`.